frankwxu/digital-forensics-lab/README.md

   - Installation Scripts (see commands as follows)

 ```
 # The following commands will install all tools needed for Data Leakage Case.
-We upgrade the script to add more tools for other labs soon.
+We will upgrade the script to add more tools for other labs soon.

 wget  https://raw.githubusercontent.com/frankwxu/digital-forensics-lab/main/Help/tool-install-zsh.sh
 chmod +x tool-install-zsh.sh